Teaching Kids How to Be Grateful Through Activities

 Gratitude Enhances Empathy

-According to a 2012 study conducted by the University of Kentucky, grateful people are more likely to engage in a prosocial manner, even in the face of aggression, negative feedback, or unkindness.
+Research suggests grateful people are more likely to engage in a positive manner, even in the face of aggression, negative feedback, or unkindness, according to a 2012 study conducted by the University of Kentucky.
 They were less likely to retaliate against others who had wronged them, expressing more empathy and sensitivity toward them.

 Gratitude Improves Physical Health